mssun/passforios/README.md

 application](http://www.passwordstore.org/).
 It is a password manager using GPG for encryption and Git for version control.

+## Features

+- Try to be compatible with Password Store command line tool
+- Support to view, copy, add, edit password entries
+- Encrypt and decrypt password entries by PGP keys
+- Synchronize with you password Git repository
+- User-friendly interface
+- Written in Swift
+- No need to jailbreak your devices
+- Get from App Store (stay tuned, under review)

 ## Screenshots

 <img src="screenshot/preview.gif" width="200"/>